Oxen-AI/oxen-release/oxen-rust/docs/examples/0_ServerSetup.md

-# Develper Setup for CLI and Server
+# Developer Setup for CLI and Server

 Build the Oxen Server and Oxen CLI binaries